jonasanso/spring-rest/README.md

 https://spring.io/guides/gs/rest-service/

 # Notes
-Make sure you run it with Maven3
+* Make sure you run it with Maven3
-No XML
+* No XML
+* Small footprint 13MB